ombori/grid-docs/demo/flappy-bird.md

 - Publish the mobile app to your private apps using `yarn build && yarn pub`
 - Install the mobile app from "Your Apps" in the marketplace in [the console](https://console.omborigrid.com).

+### Connecting the Mobile and Screen applications
-Now you have both the remote and the screen application installed in the console, it is time to go to the next stepp
+Now you have both the remote and the screen application installed in the console, it is time to go to the next step: Connecting them together.

+This process is actually really easy.

+- Open the `mobile app` installation in the console
+- Switch to the `mobile endpoints` tab
+- Copy the URL of the created endpoint, or create a new endpoint if one does not exist and then copy the URL
+- Open the `screen app` installation in the console
+- Go to the `content` tab
+- Paste the URL in the `mobile endpoint` field
+- Press `Save All Changes` on the right-hand-side
+- Press `Publish` on the right-hand-side
+- Wait until the build is done (you can see progress in the `builds` tab)
+- Press the blue `app` box to open the application, or connect a device through the devices tab.

+?> To Connect a device and install the application on it, follow the [Adding Device](/general/adding-device.md) guide.

+When the application opens, you should be able to scan the QR code with your phone, and play Flappy Bird!